MORPH-DSLAM: Model Order Reduction for PHysics-based Deformable SLAM: A deformable implementation of ORB-SLAM2

 The registration step allows us to know which points are deformable and, subsequently, to estimate the displacements of the 3D SLAM points ($\bs{U}_{\text{SLAM}}(\bs{X},\bs{\mu)}$) using the precomputed data from the CAD object

 To do that, a mapping function between our undeformed 3D model and the 2D image features need to be established.
-It means we can afterwards deform the real object, extract image features in any frame and estimate the parameter values $\bs{\mu}$ by minimizing the functional of Eq.~(\ref{eq:C4:functional}) against the precomputed set of solutions.
-The goal is to obtain the displacements $\bs{U}_{\text{SLAM}}(\bs{X},\bs{\mu})$ to add to the static set of deformable 3D points initially estimated using the SLAM technique.
+It means we can afterwards deform the real object, extract image features in any frame and estimate the parameter values $\bs{\mu}$ { with respect to the precomputed set of solutions.} The goal is to obtain the displacements $\bs{U}_{\text{SLAM}}(\bs{X},\bs{\mu})$ to add to the static set of deformable 3D points initially estimated using the SLAM technique.
 This solution must maintain the separate multiparametric structure to obtain a specific solution for each possible value of our set of parameters.
 Therefore, the displacements of the SLAM points are expressed as a function of the closest registered CAD points.
 The procedure can be seen in the general overview schema (Fig.~\ref{FigORBMatching}).

-In the visual scanned point cloud there are 3D static points (used to fix camera position and orientation) and 3D deformable points, that may or may not be deformed in the current observation.
-Let's focus on the deformable 3D point $\bs{Q}$, with coordinates $(X,Y,Z)$.
-The position in its deformed configuration is $\bs{Q'}$, being $\bs{U} = (\bs{X'} - \bs{X}) = (X', Y', Z') - (X, Y, Z) $, but this displacement $\bs{U}$ is actually estimated from the deformations of the CAD object, which depend on the multiparametric solution projected in separate variables.
+{ In the visual scanned point cloud there are 3D points that remain static (used to fix camera position and orientation) and 3D points that are assigned to the deformable part of the domain in the current observation.
+Let us focus on the points belonging to the deformable part, $\bs{Q}$, with coordinates $(X,Y,Z)$. }The position in its deformed configuration is $\bs{Q'}$, { where} $\bs{U} = (\bs{X'} - \bs{X}) = (X', Y', Z') - (X, Y, Z) $, but this displacement $\bs{U}$ is actually estimated from the deformations of the CAD object, which depend on the multiparametric solution projected in separate variables.
 The point in its deformed configuration ($\bs{Q'}$) is observed from the image as $\bs{q'}$ with pixel coordinates $(u', v')$, which must match the projection $\bs{q}'_{e} = \Pi_{t}(\bs{Q} + \bs{U}(\bs{\mu}))$ for the optimal set of parameters $\bs{\mu}$.
 The reprojection error in the image is therefore defined as $d(\bs{q'},\bs{q'_{e}})$ and the optimal parameter values of our parametric solution that minimize this error for the whole set of observed points are obtained from the next functional